 Located in Toyama Prefecture near Japan’s west coast, Toyama is just to the east of its more popular cousin, Ishikawa Prefecture, and its popular tourist destination, Kanazawa.
 A one-hour flight or slightly over two-hour Shinkansen ride from Tokyo, the city and its containing prefecture boasts gorgeous views of the Tateyama Mountains, as well as cultural attractions such as the Toyama Glass Art Museum and Toyama Castle Park.

 Toyama Prefecture itself is also home to numerous natural and man-made attractions.
 The Suganuma Gassho-Zukuri village is one of Japan’s UNESCO World Heritage Sites, containing nine slant-roofed thatch houses of the same make as in Shirakawa-go.
-You can also see the beautiful Shomyo Falls (Japan’s highest waterfall) and surrounding national park, the Takaoka Daibtsu (large Buddha), and the Japanese cedar trees in the forests of Sugisawa.
+You can also see the beautiful Shomyo Falls (Japan’s highest waterfall) and surrounding national park, the Takaoka Daibutsu (large Buddha), and the Japanese cedar trees in the forests of Sugisawa.

 Until now, this little tourist gem in Japan has largely seen visitors from Taiwan, Hong Kong, and other Asian countries.
 Americans are only the 7th-most numerous visitors, comprising just 4% of all hotel stays in the city.